Kanach Tala, Nagorno-Karabakh

-Kanach Tala (Կանաչ Թալա) or Goytala (Göytala) is a village that is, de facto, in the Shushi Province of the breakaway Republic of Artsakh; de jure, it is in the Shusha District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Kanach Tala (Կանաչ Թալա) or Goytala (Göytala) is a village located in the Shusha District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
 The village had an Azerbaijani-majority population before they fled the fighting of the First Nagorno-Karabakh War.

 History

 During the Soviet period, the village was part of the Shusha District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include tombs from the 2nd–1st millennia BCE, a 12th/13th-century village, and a 19th-century cemetery.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 The village is a part of the community of Yeghtsahogh.

 Demographics

 The village had 9 inhabitants in 2005, and 16 inhabitants in 2015.